sophieSpacee/Project_2_OC_26012021/README.md

 ## Project Goal

 This first project is part of my online course to become a full stack developer.
-It consists on transforming a website mockup into an actual website by only using HTML and CSS.
+It consists on transforming a website mockup into an actual website by only using **HTML and CSS**.

 ## Visualization